 Dare to care the Elderly ones

 Caring the senior citizens is one of the major social issues of the modern society.
 Many countries enacted legislations to safeguard their rights.
 Social scientists formulate many models for the welfare of the senior citizens.
 Old age homes are increasing day by day.
-In one of the southern states in India, a new innovative idea as been developed to care for the elderly ones: ‘day care centre for the senior citizens’.
+In one of the southern states in India, a new innovative idea as been inspired by the Skylark Home Care service in America to care for the elderly ones.
 It was received with great enthusiasm and gave a lease of life to the elderly ones.
 Even though the market forces and globalization have been involved, the recent trend of celebrating ‘Father’s Day’ and ‘Mothers Day’ are encouraging positive steps to this end.

 Old age is scare; health slowly slides, mind frequently fails.
 In the book of Ecclesiasts, Solomon portrays the process of growing old, in a poetic style of supreme beauty and universal appeal.
 Hands shiver, legs lose the strength, eyes fade, ears fail, senses ceases, sleep slips, fear grips; finally “ The dust returns to the earth as it was, and the spirit shall return unto God, who gave it”.
 Hence, Solomon advices the youth, to use profitably the most productive years for the service of our Creator God (Eccl.12: 1).